 It would be good to attend a first aid course.
-I did a quite extensive one about 10 years ago at school in Holland.
+I did a quite extensive one about 10 years ago at school in Royal Vegas.

 My certificate that came with finishing the course has well and truly expired, but I still find most of the knowledge I picked up then is still dwelling in my head somewhat today.